 Selected publications from the Abram Kanof Papers have been cataloged for the rare book collection of the Duke University.
 David M. Rubenstein Rare Book & Manuscript Library.

-"A brief history of medicine" short subject film, circa 1969 .2 Linear Feet — 1 box — 1 film reel; 2 DVD use copy
+"A brief history of medicine" short subject film, 1969 .2 Linear Feet — 1 box — 1 film reel; digital preservation and access file

 This collection contains materials of the Academic Council, established at Duke University in 1962.
 The Academic Council is a group of faculty members who provide representation of the body of Duke University faculty to the Administration, Board of Trustees, and other decision-making groups.
 The collection includes minutes and associated materials, memoranda and correspondence, council and committee membership lists, new committee charges, reports, bylaws, policy documents and related proposals, financial records, and other records of the Academic Council and its committees.
 Materials range in date from 1954-2000.
 Materials are continuously added to this collection.